3 Most Important Theories to Explain How the Solar System Formed?

 According to the Big Bang theory, the universe began as a single point in space that was extremely hot and dense.

-Cosmologists are unsure what happened before this point, but researchers have been functioning to paint a clearer picture of the early universe and its formation with sophisticated space missions, ground-based telescopes, and complex calculations.
+Cosmologists are unsure what happened before this point.
+Still, researchers have been functioning to paint a clearer picture of the early universe and its formation with sophisticated space missions, ground-based telescopes, and complex calculations.

-Findings of the cosmic microwave background, which contains the warm glow of light and radiation left over from the Big Bang, play an important role in this.
+Findings of the cosmic microwave background, which contains the warm glow of light and radiation left over from the Big Bang, play an important role.
 This Big Bang remnant pervades the universe and can be seen with microwave detectors, allowing researchers to piece together clues about the early universe.

 ▶ STEP 2-